CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 - When triggered, the spell check should check every word in the input to see if it exists in the Basic English dictionary
 - If a word does not exist in the dictionary, then it should be highlighted below the input as a spelling mistake
 - It should be obvious to the user that there is a spelling mistake, both with visuals and some explanatory text
 - If a word does not exist in the dictionary, then a mechanism should exist to add the word to the dictionary.
-Adding the word to the dictionary should re-trigger the spell check and the newly added word should no longer be highlighted
+Adding the word to the dictionary should re-trigger the spell check and the newly added word should no longer be highlighted.
+If more than one word does not exist in the dictionary, they should be able to be added separately one at a time
 - "Correct" words (i.e. those found in the Basic English dictionary) that are adjacent to punctuation (which is defined as the following characters: `,.?!":;`) should not be marked as spelling mistakes
 - "Incorrect" words (i.e. those not found in the Basic English dictionary) that are adjacent to punctuation characters should still be marked as spelling mistakes
 - Words joined by hyphen should be treated separately, so if one or both of the words are "incorrect" (i.e. those not found in the Basic English dictionary) then it should be marked as a spelling mistake